Kanrog/Rook-2020-Scalable/README.md

 <p><br />
 <em><strong>To determine your extrusion and rail lenghts, add 150mm to your bed-size and 100mm to your desired Z-height</strong></em><br />
 <br />
-Fo for a 200x200x200 build volume, your extrusions would be 350x350 for top and bottom frame and 300 for Z.<br />
+For a 200x200x200 build volume, your extrusions would be 350x350 for top and bottom frame and 300 for Z.<br />
 <br />
 <em><strong>X-axis extrusion and rail is 50mm shorter than your top frame.</strong></em><br />
 <br />
 Supports MGN9C for the Z axis and X axis, and MGN12C for Y-axis.<br />
 In theory, the X axis can use any rail to adapt to your desired printhead.<br />
+here is a calculator to help you find your sizes!
+<a href="https://web-platform-ckmhns.stackblitz.io" rel="ugc" target="_blank">Rook Scalable Calculator </a></p>

 <br />
 Want to use the parts from your Ender-3? have a look at <a href="https://www.printables.com/model/487388-rook-e3" rel="ugc" target="_blank">THIS</a></p>